-The reported hourly average concentrations of each of the 46 VOCs reviewed from CCAQP (Oak Park and Solar Estates) and the TCEQ (Corpus Christi Palm) autoGC monitoring sites, as well as benzene from the benzene-only CCNET (Corpus Christi Huisache) autoGC monitoring site, were below their respective short-term health- and odor-based AMCVs.
-Similarly, all 24-hour canister VOC concentrations were below respective 24-hour health- and odor-based AMCVs.
-The reported 24-hour benzene, 1,3-butadiene, and EDC concentrations from CCAQP, TCEQ, CCNET, and Formosa Plastics Corporation sponsored monitoring networks were below their respective 24-hour AMCVs.
-The reported 20-minute VOC concentrations from CCAQP event-triggered canisters were also below TCEQ's respective acute AMCVs.
-Therefore, acute adverse health or vegetation effects and odor nuisances are not expected to occur as a result of short-term exposure to the reported levels of these chemicals.
+The reported hourly average concentrations of each of the 46 VOCs measured at the Oak Park (January-May), Solar Estates (January-December), and Corpus Christi Palm (January-December) autoGC monitoring sites, as well as benzene from the benzene-only CCNET Corpus Christi Huisache autoGC monitoring site (January-December), were either not detected or were below their respective short-term and 24-hour AMCVs.
+Similarly, all 24-hour VOC canister concentrations from CCAQP, TCEQ, CCNET, and Formosa Plastics Corporation sponsored monitoring networks were below their respective 24-hour AMCVs.
+In addition, there were only four 20-minute event-triggered VOC canister samples collected in 2016 from two of the four active CCAQP event-triggered canister sites (Dona Park CAMS 635 and Port Grain Elevator).
+Three event-triggered canister sites (Port Grain Elevator, J.I.
+Hailey, and FHR Easement) were deactivated on May 23, 2016.
+Having said that, all 2016 reported 20-minute event-triggered VOC concentrations were below TCEQ's respective acute AMCVs.
+Therefore, acute adverse health or vegetation effects and odors are not expected to occur as a result of short-term exposure to the reported levels of these chemicals.